shader-park/shader-park-website/README.md

 ## Sculpure Park

 Basic vision:
-Environment for creating, viewing and interacting with raymarched creations.
+Environment for creating, sharing and interacting with ray traced surfaces.